jarcane/clojurice/README.md

 boot build <target-dir>
 ```

-An uberjar called "clojurice-(version)-standalone.jar" will be found in the target directory.
+An uberjar called "app-(version)-standalone.jar" will be found in the target directory.
 The project version number can be set in `build.boot`.

 ## Configuration

-Configuration is handled via `config.cljc`. `config.cljc` defines a namespace, `clojurice.config` available to both front-end and backend, and provides a base, dev, and prod profile, with the latter two being derived from base.
+Configuration is handled via `config.cljc`. `config.cljc` defines a namespace, `app.config` available to both front-end and backend, and provides a base, dev, and prod profile, with the latter two being derived from base.
 The config is a simple map.

 ## Development notes